JJ/perl6em/txt/0-intro.md

 be worse?
 Asking about the best programming language for beginners is like asking about the best foreign language for beginners.
 Evidently, the best is the language you want to learn.
-If you want to learn Chinese, you do not learn first&#x2026; whatever language is closer to yours and easier than Chinese (maybe Vietnamese?
+If you want to learn Chinese, you do not learn first whatever language is closer to yours and easier than Chinese (maybe Vietnamese?
 No idea, really, I got trapped in the metaphor).
 You learn Chinese and are done with it.

 Point is, when you want to learn to program you usually have some kind of job or task in mind.
 The best language to learn programming is a language that can do that job.

 And Perl 6 can be that language.

-<a id="org73a73b3"></a>

 ## Show the beauty and craft of programming.

 "Good technically, but lacks passion" is probably one of the worst things that can be said about a musician or even a footballer.
-Should be the case also for programmers.
-Those focused on getting the job done well *technically* will probably lack the will, or the stamina, to learn new things or to completely switch the language or the toolbelt you are using.
-Along with programming, you have to make students learn the craft and also the beauty of a minimalist, fast and beautiful program.
+That should be the case also for programmers.
+Those focused on getting the job well done  *technically* will probably lack the will, or the stamina, to learn new things or to completely switch the language or the toolbelt you are using.
+Along with programming, you have to make students learn the craft and also the beauty of a minimalist, fast and crafty program.

-<a id="org196554a"></a>

 ## Make learn by doing